smujiang/WSITools/docs/wsi_registration/wsi_registration.md

 We provide two ways to get the shifting offset:
 ### 1. Automatic registration
 Here is the an example of how to automatically align two WSIs and save/load the offset to/from the csv file.
 It's a easy-to-use version of [our previous work](https://github.com/smujiang/Re-stained_WSIs_Registration).

+* Note that rotation is not taken into account in this automatic registration.
+* In most WSI scanner, the way of mounting slides determined that there should be minimum rotation, practically almost zero.
+* So if the slide is scanned and re-scanned, the obtained two WSIs should be no rotation.
+* But if the WSIs are not obtained in scan and re-scan way, the rotation shouldn't be ignored, and you can not use this automatic registration.

-Note that you need to [define a tissue detector](../tissue_detection/tissue_detector.md) to identify the foreground of a WSI, from which image patches will be extracted, and shifting offset will be calculated based on these patches.
+You need to [define a tissue detector](../tissue_detection/tissue_detector.md) to identify the foreground of a WSI, from which image patches will be extracted, and shifting offset will be calculated based on these patches.
 Additionally, you may also need a ```WSI_CaseManager``` to help you to find the WSI counterpart, which maintains the correspondence in a MS Excel file.
 ```python
 from wsitools.file_management.wsi_case_manager import WSI_CaseManager   # import dependent packages